-- sediment is contributed to by erosion, lost through depositional processes, and may be transported by currents along the coastline. - Wave climate relating to exposure (wind), tidal and current conditions - 2.22.
-The following data has been used to inform the classification: - BGS Bath250- for Bathymetry/depths of water- available via CCW - BGS DigMap250- for sediment seabed geology- available from BGS eventually via CCW. - Wave climate from data obtained for CCW by LUC in a pilot study. - 2.23.
+- Shallow depths 0-30m, moderate depths 30-60m, and deeper waters >60m. - Sea bed sediments ranging in grain size from gravel to sand to mud and bedrock exposed on the sea floor towards islands/islets.
+Sea floor sediment is contributed to by erosion, lost through depositional processes, and may be transported by currents along the coastline. - Wave climate relating to exposure (wind), tidal and current conditions - 2.22.
+The following data has been used to inform the classification: - British Geological Society Bath250- for Bathymetry/depths of waterprovided by the Countryside Council for Wales - British Geological Society DigMap250- for sediment seabed geology- - Wave climate from data obtained for the Countryside Council for Wales by Land Use Consultants in a pilot study. - 2.23.
 Types were defined and then further qualities were added to each type to further inform potential seascape character area boundaries.
 These were: - Sea floor topography slopes, channels/troughs, islets. - Turbulence - Bedrock type - 2.24.
 The typology was tested on two pilot study areas: Ramsey Sound and the mouth of Milford Haven.
 The technique picked up a mix of fine grain areas such as the three types in the tidal strait of Ramsey Sound, which slopes into a central trough and is more steeply shelved and sheltered on the west side than the east.
-Similarly, the area across the islets W of Ramsey has NE-SW lines of islets flanked by shallow slopes, controlled by igneous bedrock geology, and separated by a deeper channel presumably used by shipping.
+Similarly, the area across the islets W of Ramsey has north-east / south-west lines of islets flanked by shallow slopes, controlled by igneous bedrock geology, and separated by a deeper channel presumably used by shipping.
 In the Milford test area, the seaward limit of the estuary mouth was placed at the 30m depth contour which also subsequently was found to coincide with the extent of the Milford Haven Harbour Authority Area.
-The types therefore appeared to usefully differentiate areas as a suitable building block for SCAs. - 2.25.
-There are 26 marine types spread across 81 defined SCTs.
+The types therefore appeared to usefully differentiate areas as a suitable building block for Seascape Character Areas. - 2.25.
+There are 26 marine types spread across 81 defined Seascape Character Types.
 The relationship between the drivers/factors can be discerned in Figures 2, 3 and 4 and the numbered SCTs are summarised in Figure 14.

-Deriving Intertidal SCTs
+Deriving Intertidal Seascape Character Types